Morita was born September 26, 1978 in Chiba, Japan

 Garuda has had an interesting career.
 He went from FMW rookie with the most potential to possible replacement for Hayabusa in his first year in wrestling.
 He then went from possible WMF ace to losing midcard matches, putting on bad performances, and having a severe injured neck.
 He then went from wrestling all the time in Michinoku Pro to barely wrestling at all in just a couple of months.

 After ten years since his debut, Garuda now looks to be retired from pro-wrestling after only wrestling one match in 2010 and with no bookings in sight.
-Garuda has found a regular job to support his new wife and new born child.
+Garuda has found a regular job where he sells kimichi to food markets to support his wife and new child.
 Although Garuda's wrestling career looks to be finished, the new life of Tomokazu Morita looks to be just starting.

 Garuda's Title History